 What is it?

-BTEC IT includes practical tasks and theory, incorporating a wide range of topics including website development , spreadsheets and database design.
+BTEC IT includes practical tasks and theory, incorporating a wide range of topics including computer games development, spreadsheets and database design.
 The course opens the door to careers in IT and business.

 Why study this subject at Blackpool Sixth?

 We use ‘live’ scenarios, raising funds for charities and incorporating work experience.
 Ideal for entry into the workplace or university.
 Trips to Business & IT Live at Disneyland Paris and New York are highlights of the year.

 - Teamwork.
 Groups are often asked to work on group tasks together promoted collaborative learning.

 - Personal motivation, organisation and time management.
 With doing a double BTEC you will often get work from both tutors, with different deadlines.
 It will be up to you in order to manage your time in order to deadlines set by both tutors.

 - Written communication.
 There are a variety of ways that assignments are handed in, one of the main ones being typed assignments.

 - Research skills.
 You will develop research skills as often you will be given group tasks that will involve doing group or independent revision using the internet.